How Traveling Changes You

-I used to let everyone else do the talking for me.
+Definitely one of the most significant ways how traveling changes you.
+For example, I used to let everyone else do the talking for me.
 But traveling alone forced me to speak up.
 If I don’t know how to work the ticket machine or if I don’t know where the nearest metro station is, no one else is going to ask for me.
 I need to do it.

 5. Getting lost isn’t that scary.

 At one point, getting lost in a gigantic and unfamiliar city would have reduced me to tears.
 Now I take my time and try to get to know a new neighborhood rather than panic.
 Plus having “wifi free” maps on my iPhone reassures me that I won’t stay lost for very long.
 The magic of technology!